 We are delighted to invite you to a hybrid event which will be held on Tuesday, 28th of January at 17.00.

 This event will consist of an afternoon of discussion on the development of renewable ethanol biorefineries as a strategic resource to accelerate the transition towards a competitive low-carbon economy.
-The event will also be a timely opportunity to discuss how the EU bioeconomy can support farmers, enhance food security and reduce Europe’s reliance on external resources.
+The event will also be a timely opportunity to discuss how the EU bioeconomy can support farmers, enhance food security and reduce Europe’s reliance on external resources, with our distinguished speakers:

 This event is public and will be held both onsite and online.